 Workhorse Group (WKHS) Stock Sinks As Market Gains: What You Should Know

-Heading into today, shares of the truck and drone manufacturer had gained 275% over the past month, outpacing the Auto-Tires-Trucks sector's gain of 17.13% and the S&P 500's gain of 5.26% in that time.
+Coming into today, shares of the truck and drone manufacturer had gained 175.68% in the past month.
+In that same time, the Auto-Tires-Trucks sector gained 18.48%, while the S&P 500 gained 5.15%.

 Wall Street will be looking for positivity from WKHS as it approaches its next earnings report date.
 The company is expected to report EPS of -$0.12, down 20% from the prior-year quarter.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $0.30 million, up 2900% from the year-ago period.
+Our most recent consensus estimate is calling for quarterly revenue of $0.30 million, up 2900% from the year-ago period.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of -$0.34 per share and revenue of $16 million.
-These totals would mark changes of -385.71% and +4144.03%, respectively, from last year.
+WKHS's full-year Zacks Consensus Estimates are calling for earnings of -$0.35 per share and revenue of $16 million.
+These results would represent year-over-year changes of -400% and +4144.03%, respectively.

 Investors might also notice recent changes to analyst estimates for WKHS.
 Recent revisions tend to reflect the latest near-term business trends.
 As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-The Zacks Consensus EPS estimate has moved 1.47% higher within the past month.
-WKHS currently has a Zacks Rank of #3 (Hold).
+Within the past 30 days, our consensus EPS projection has moved 1.47% lower.
+WKHS is currently sporting a Zacks Rank of #4 (Sell).

 The Automotive - Original Equipment industry is part of the Auto-Tires-Trucks sector.
-This industry currently has a Zacks Industry Rank of 93, which puts it in the top 37% of all 250+ industries.
+This group has a Zacks Industry Rank of 93, putting it in the top 37% of all 250+ industries.

 Click to get this free report